Assignment 2: Exploratory Data Analysis

 - Poses clear questions applicable to the chosen dataset.

 - Sufficient breadth of analysis, exploring multiple questions.

 - Sufficient depth of analysis, with appropriate follow-up questions.

 - Expressive & effective visualizations crafted to investigate analysis questions.

 - Clearly written, understandable captions that communicate primary insights.

 This is an individual assignment.
 You may not work in groups.

-This assignment involves two stages of submission.
-First, you must submit a form indicating your choice of dataset and analysis questions by Monday 4/10, 5pm.
-Second, the completed exploratory analysis report is due Friday 4/14, 5pm.
+Your completed exploratory analysis report is due Tuesday 10/16, 11:59pm.
 You should fill out the provided HTML template and upload to Canvas a zip file containing your completed HTML file and visualization screenshots.